 How deep is the water?
 Will your prop scrape the bottom of the water?

-Having a great depth finder is helpful for all aspects of boating and is especially useful when you are pulling up to land.
+Having a great depth finder helps all aspects of boating and is especially useful when pulling up to land.
 You need to know how low is too low for your particular setup.
 Trim your motor up slightly but remember to keep it underwater.

 Turn Off The Engine